itsthatguy/theme-itg-flat/README.md

 Installation is a snap.
 Once you have [Package Control](https://sublime.wbond.net/installation) installed, you just need to follow the instructions below.

-I hope you enjoy it, and let me know your thoughts.
+I hope you enjoy it.
+I'd love to hear your thoughts.

 ### Dark